michaelsevilla/pdsw15/docs/sc-rebuttal.md

 ### 3. What empirical observations/tests helped us arrive at the heuristics in the paper?

 The heuristics we explore are from related work.
 Spill evenly is from GIGA+, Spill and Fill is a variation of LARD (we actually didn't see this paper until recently, but it will cited in the final version), and the Adaptable balancer is the original CephFS balancer policy.
 We find thresholds for the spill and fill technique using the latency vs. throughput graph in Fig. 5, but for the most part, these heuristics are just starting points for showing the power of Mantle and we are not ready to make grandiose statements about which is best... yet.
+The revised version of the paper will condense the background sections (2 and 3) to make room for this explanation.

 ### Other comments
-- presentation: Sections 2-3 are too long are background
 - Fig. 3 has terms not described in the section.

 ## Reviewer 4: probably Garth Gibson
-Typos:
-- objective clause

 ### 1. How specific to CephFS are the results?